 Cost

 R22 refrigerant is already scarce, and it becomes more expensive each day.
 If you want to ensure that you have proper service from your air conditioner that doesn’t cost you too much to run, then we’d suggest that you upgrade your AC now.
-Soon there won’t be many HVAC professionals who can work on your system.
+Soon your AC might stop cooling if your outdated system lags behind.

 Health